Last updated: ET

 Organized criminal groups are active throughout Russia, particularly in large cities.
 Extortion and corruption are common business practices, including among foreign businesses.
 Criminals demand protection money from their victims under threat of serious violence.
 Report extortion attempts to Russian authorities.

-Due to heightened political tensions, be vigilant and do not discuss political developments in public.
+Due to heightened political tensions, be vigilant and don’t discuss political developments in public.

 - Follow the instructions of local authorities